VenkateshShivandi/ESG_Reporting/documentation/PRD.md

 - **Interactive Analytics:**
     - A modern, responsive dashboard with dynamic visualizations (charts, graphs) powered by React and Recharts.
 - **AI-Powered Chatbot:**
-    - Integration of a Voiceflow chatbot endpoint (`/rag-query`) to facilitate natural language queries on ESG data.
+    - Integration of a chatbot endpoint (`/rag-query`) to facilitate natural language queries on ESG data.
 - **Robust Authentication & Security:**
     - Implementation of Google OAuth and row-level security to ensure data privacy and secure access.
 - **Reporting Capabilities:**